Corey Seager Player Props: Rangers vs. Tigers

 - The pitching staff for the Tigers has a collective eight K/9, the fifth-worst in the league.

-- The Tigers' 4.43 team ERA ranks 19th among all MLB pitching staffs.
+- The Tigers' 4.44 team ERA ranks 20th across all MLB pitching staffs.

-- The Tigers rank 22nd in baseball in home runs surrendered (66 total, 1.3 per game).
+- Tigers pitchers combine to rank 22nd in baseball in home runs allowed (67 total, 1.3 per game).

+- Faedo (1-2) takes the mound for the Tigers in his fifth start of the season.
+He's put together a 4.15 ERA in 21 2/3 innings pitched, with 22 strikeouts.

+- His last appearance came on Thursday against the Chicago White Sox, when the righty threw six innings, surrendering two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.